PetrSaprykin/discord-bot/README.md

 # discord-bot
 This is discord bot, it can play YouTube videos in the voice channel.
 To add a bot to the server, you must create it in the Discord Dev Portal.
-Get a unique token for your bot and copy it to the config.json file.
+Read how to create and add a bot to the server in google Get a unique token for your bot and copy it to the config.json file.

 Here is a list of npm packages that this bot needs to run